cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 1. We use a generic name for the constant, so we don't need to change it later if we change the cutoff value.
 If we had named it something more specific, like `MINIMUM_WAGE`, we would need to change the constant name later if we change the value.
 This makes the code less flexible and less resilient.
 1. We print the results of the operation, so we can discuss with the domain experts if our decision makes sense.
 For example, we could ask an HR representative if they expected to see this many employers removed when we set this age cutoff.
 It may catch errors in the dataset or in the code.

-About the last item, printing the results of the operation: we, the data scientits, may not be the domain expert.
+Regarding the last item, printing the operation results: we, the data scientists, may not be the domain expert.
 In this case, we are not the HR people.
 We need to engage the HR people in the steps as much as we can to validate our decisions.
 Simple things, like printing the effect of some decisions (how many employees were removed with a filter) help validate the decisions.
 {: .notice--info}

 When we clean up the age column, we keep using the same patterns:

 1. We create a filter for the data we want to exclude, as we did for the salary filter.
-Mixing up filter (exclude and include) makes the code brittle.
+Mixing up filters (exclude and include) makes the code brittle.
 It is easy to make a mistake if we have to think about the what type of filter, exclude or include, we are using for a column (an example of [extraneous cognitive load](https://en.wikipedia.org/wiki/Cognitive_load#Extraneous), a bad thing to have in the code).
 1. We follow a pattern for the variable name.
-The salary one was named `SALARY_CUTOFF`, so this one is aldo suffixed with `..._CUTOFF`.
+The salary one was named `SALARY_CUTOFF`, so this one is also suffixed with `..._CUTOFF`.
 1. We choose a generic variable name.
-If we had named it something more specific, e.g. `RETIRED_AGE`, if we decide to change the age cutoff the `RETIRED_` part may not longer make sense.
+If we had named it something more specific, e.g. `RETIRED_AGE`, if we decide to change the age cutoff the `RETIRED_` part may no longer make sense.
 If we use a generic name instead (`AGE_CUTOFF`), the name still makes sense even if we change the age.

 ![Step 4 - Age cutoff, following the same patterns as the age cutoff](/images/2022-09-19/step-4.2.drawio.png){: .align-center style="width:66%;"}